GAD-cell/muon-clip/readme.md

 # Muon Optimizer 2.0

-This repository presents an implementation of the Muon optimizer, enhanced with the QK-Clipping technique introduced in Kimi K2.
+This repository presents an implementation of the Muon optimizer, enhanced with the QK-Clipping technique introduced in Kimi K2 and better newton-shulz orthogonalization.

 ## Key Features